 Exercise of the option: There will be no income tax payable on the exercise of the option if the exercise price paid by the employee to buy the shares subject to the option is at least equal to the value of the shares when the option was granted.

 Sale of the option shares: When an employee sells the option shares, capital gains tax (CGT) will be payable on the difference between the sale proceeds and the market value of the shares when the option was granted.
-However, the shares will qualify for Business Asset Disposal Relief (previously known as entrepreneurs’ relief), provided certain conditions are met including continuing to be employed by the company and holding the shares for 24 months (the option period counts towards this 24 month period) for the relief to apply.
-This usually means that the employee will pay CGT at a special 10% rate.
+However, currently the shares will qualify for Business Asset Disposal Relief (previously known as entrepreneurs’ relief), provided certain conditions are met including continuing to be employed by the company and holding the shares for 24 months (the option period counts towards this 24 month period) for the relief to apply.

 The company: a corporation tax deduction maybe available when the EMI options are granted (subject to the company and the employee satisfying the relevant criteria).